FAE Alumni

 Dr. Naoko Egi

-• Assistant Professor of Anatomy, Medical Anatomical Sciences, Western University Collge of Osteopathic Medicine of the Pacific, Pomona, CA
+• Assistant Professor of Anatomy, Medical Anatomical Sciences, Western University College of Osteopathic Medicine of the Pacific, Pomona, CA

 • Ph.D., 2018 - The primate ectotympanic tube: correlates of structure, function and development

-• Associate Teaching Fellow in Anatomy, Department of Medicine, Keele University
+• Lecturer in Anatomy, Department of Medicine, Keele University School of Medicine, Staffordshire, UK

 • M.S., 2019 - Morphological variation in the avian pelvis